 - Building an understanding of the human rights context, the struggle for the realization of these rights and how to gather information to support this work

-- Developing drafting and editing skills on a number of different types of documents including policy documents, reports, articles and educational materials
+- Developing drafting and editing skills on different types of documents

-- Gaining hands-on events experience including planning, running and reporting on events
+- Gaining hands-on events experience including planning, coordination and reporting on events.

 - History of community service